Ways to Get Money for a College Education

 What is Financial Aid?

 Financial Aid is money that comes from sources other than the student and the student's family to pay for school.
 There are many types of financial aid.
 Most types of financial aid the amount of the aid is based upon the family's financial need.
+Need money for school?
 There are two main categories of need-based financial aid:

-- (1) Aid you will not have to pay back;
+- (1) Aid you will have to pay back;

-- (2) Aid you will have to pay back;
+- (2) Aid you will not have to pay back, aka: free money for school;

 Some scholarships are not based on the financial need of the family.
 This kind of scholarship is known as merit based aid.